 expression is written on screen (REXX instruction)

-expression is presented as a message on the current screen presented to the user, and the execution is temporarely halted - the current screen in a prompt is re-displayed.
+string is presented as a message on the current screen presented to the user, and the execution is temporarely halted - the current screen in a prompt is re-displayed.
 (RXS instruction).

-expression is presented as a message on the next screen presented to the user.
+string is presented as a message on the next screen presented to the user.
 (RXS instruction).